SamanthaYoong/Not-Just-A-System-Growth-UX-Case-Study-Robyn-AI-/README.md

 # Robyn AI: Emotion-Centered UX & Funnel Optimization

 > A product growth case study focused on improving emotional resonance, onboarding experience, and user retention for a mental wellness AI journaling app designed for Gen Z.

-> Dashboard in progress!
+---
+## 💡 Dashboard

+In the middle of designing Tableau visualizations for retention and onboarding - still refining the dashboards!

 ---
 ## 💡 Overview

 This case study explores opportunities to optimize **Robyn AI's onboarding, conversation UX**, and **retention funnel**.
 While Robyn has strong potential in the mental wellness space, its current user experience risks early churn due to robotic tone and complex onboarding steps.
 I propose a more **emotionally humanized design** to better resonate with Gen Z users.